 Macs are continually shown to suffer less attacks than Windows-based PCs, and by quite a margin.
 Things are admittedly changing though, with internet-based attacks on the rise, and hackers are becoming increasingly sophisticated in their approaches.
 For the time being the Mac is still the safest platform, but users would be well advised to add a dash of caution to their surfing and clicking behaviours, lest complacency usher in the ne’er-do-wells.

-Best antivirus software for Mac roundup to add an extra level of security.
+See our Best antivirus software for Mac roundup to add an extra level of security.

 They come with excellent software included